 What affects house prices?

-There are a number of factors that affect what a house is worth:
+Other factors that affect what a house is worth include:

 - number of bedrooms